SethSmigelski/jump-links-block/README.md

 ## Installation

-1. Download the plugin's .zip file.
+### From the WordPress Plugin Directory File
+1. Log in to your WordPress Admin Dashboard.
-2. In your WordPress admin dashboard, go to **Plugins > Add New > Upload Plugin.**
+2. Navigate to **Plugins > Add Plugin** in the left-hand menu.
-3. Upload the .zip file and click **Install Now.**
-4. Activate the plugin.
+3. Search for the plugin: **Jump Links Block (SEO 44)**.
+4. Install the plugin: Once you locate the [correct plugin](https://wordpress.org/plugins/jump-links-block-seo-44), click the **"Install Now"** button next to it.
+5. Activate the plugin: After the installation is complete, click the **"Activate Plugin"** button that appears.

+### From a Zip File
+1. Download a copy of the plugin, available in the WordPress Plugin Directory [Jump Links Block (SEO 44)](https://wordpress.org/plugins/jump-links-block-seo-44) webpage.
+2. Upload the **jump-links-block-seo-44** folder to the `/wp-content/plugins/` directory
+3. Activate the plugin through the **Plugins** menu in WordPress.

 ---